Jonathan India Player Props: Reds vs. Dodgers

-Jonathan India -- 1-for-4 with a double in his last game -- will be in action for the Cincinnati Reds against the Los Angeles Dodgers, with Bobby Miller on the mound, on July 28 at 10:10 PM ET.
+On Saturday, Jonathan India (batting .308 in his past 10 games) and the Cincinnati Reds play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 9:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Brewers.
+He had a one-hit performance in his previous game (1-for-4) against the Dodgers.

 Jonathan India Game Info & Props vs. the Dodgers